wildfly/quickstart/helloworld-mdb/README.md

 ## Access the Application

-The application will be running at the following URL: <http://localhost:8080/helloworld-mdb/> and will send some messages to the queue.
+The application will be running at the following URL: <http://localhost:8080/${project.artifactId}/> and will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:8080/helloworld-mdb/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:8080/${project.artifactId}/HelloWorldMDBServletClient?topic>

 ## Investigate the Server Console Output

-Look at the WildFly console or Server log and you should see log messages like the following:
+Look at the ${product.name} console or Server log and you should see log messages like the following:

     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-9 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 5
     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-6 (ActiveMQ-client-global-threads-1189700957)) Received Message from queue: This is message 1